jomasan/Game-Assemblies-Package/Documentation/Tutorials/03-Resource-Manager-and-Goals.md

 For now, it’s enough to know that:

-- The **Create Resource Management System** menu sets up both ResourceManager and GoalManager and wires the canvas.
+- The **Create Resource Management System** window sets up both ResourceManager and GoalManager and wires the canvas.
 - Goals read from `ResourceManager.GetResourceCount` and write to `ResourceManager.globalCapital`.
 - The goal tracker and score on the ResourceManager_Canvas are driven by the GoalManager.